Know Your Limits: Speed Rules on USA Highways and Interstates

 With that in mind, let’s clear up some common myths and share the facts about speed limits that every driver should have on their radar.

-Speed limits aren’t always set in stone.
-They can change quickly because of the weather, construction, or heavy traffic.
+Speed limits themselves are also not fixed conditions in the real world.
+They can change quickly based on weather, construction, or traffic incidents.
 That’s why it’s smart to check current road conditions before your trip.
 Always pay attention to signs and be ready to slow down or speed up, and remember to watch for interstate road cameras.

 Stay informed, drive smart, and respect speed limits wherever you are.
 Check your route ahead of time, keep an eye on signs, and enjoy the journey safely!